Hesperian Health Guides

 HIV

-When a person becomes infected with HIV, the virus attacks the immune system, the part of your body that fights off infection.
-HIV slowly kills the cells of the immune system until the body can no longer defend itself against other infections.
+When a person becomes infected with HIV, the virus attacks their immune system, the part of the body that fights off infection.
+HIV slowly kills cells of the immune system until the body can no longer defend itself against other infections.
 Most people who are infected do not get sick from their HIV for 5 to 10 years.
 But eventually the immune system cannot fight off common infections.
-Because HIV takes years to make someone sick, most people with HIV feel healthy and do not know they have it.
+Because HIV can take years to make someone sick, many people with HIV feel healthy and do not know they have it.

 ||